|

 also fund necessary treatments at more distant medical facilities when this is

 required.
-We have helped a leprosy patient who is recovering, tuberculosis
+We helped a leprosy patient who has recovered, many tuberculosis

 patients, and many with skin diseases.
+We have helped pay for surgeries.
 Some recent refugees have no immunity to

 virulent skin ailments which attack them in the hot south of India where the